CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/01_IntroToQGIS.md

 Finally use one of the export options circled in blue above to save the map composition as an image file, PDF, or SVG.

-* Make this map composition your own – experiment with changing colors, and symbol sizes and the locations of the text and scale bars.
+* Make this map composition your own – experiment with changing colors, and symbol sizes and the locations of the text and legend.
 The aim is to create a design that you are pleased with, that is clear, and follows cartographic conventions.

 ![Attribute](https://github.com/CenterForSpatialResearch/ConflictUrbanismPuertoRicoNow_Tutorials/blob/master/Images/mappingdata02_29.png)